 Once you’ve picked your market you need to decide what your website is going to offer to online shoppers.
 Will you compare like-for-like prices or features, or will shopping choices be based on ratings and reviews.
 Obviously your model will depend entirely upon your chosen market, but our advice would be to conduct plenty of research to see what other sites are offering, what works well and what could be improved.

 Are you potentially in a traditional, old fashioned sector?
 If so, think about how can you disrupt the market with a new way of comparing prices?
-Often markets in the construction sector for example are ripe for change as the current model provides no transparency over pricing or discounts.
-Find an opportunity and then think how you can disrupt the market.
+Often markets in the construction sector, for example, are ripe for change as the current model provides no transparency overpricing or discounts.
+Find an opportunity and then think about how you can disrupt the market.

 Establish your data sources